The Fall 2020 PHPB Application cycle is closed.

 The University of Florida’s Pre-health Post-Baccalaureate Program (PHPB) offers dedicated and motivated students an opportunity to complete comprehensive academic and professional preparation for admission to healthcare professional schools.

-PHPB is a two-year program that offers courses, step-by-step advising, professional development groups at a pace that aims to support holistic academic, professional and personal growth.
+PHPB is an intense and rigorous two-year program that offers courses, step-by-step advising, professional development groups at a pace that aims to support holistic academic, professional and personal growth.
 Students develop the skills and competencies to be well-prepared for application to healthcare professional graduate school such as medical, dental and veterinary medicine.
 Once admitted, students receive an individualized academic plan.
 A professional development plan is completed in the first semester to lay out concrete steps students need to take to build an individualized competitive application.